Skip to content

 Like many countries, Poland is deeply politically polarized.
 As the Olszewski case grew in prominence, two contrasting narratives battled for supremacy.

-Champions of the new government argued that Olszewski’s detention was a mark of its fearless commitment to holding the perpetrators of corruption to account, regardless of their social standing.
+Champions of the new government argued that Olszewski’s detention was a mark of its fearless commitment to holding perpetrators of corruption to account, regardless of their social standing.

 Supporters of the previous government, meanwhile, suggested the authorities were dragging Poland back to the communist era, when priests were routinely persecuted.